mmubarak0/cmake_tutorial/README.md

         ```
         Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
         ```
-        then you can normally use ` gcmake ` instead of `cmake -G "MinGW Makefiles"`
+        then you can normally use ` gcmake ` instead of `cmake -G "MinGW Makefiles" ..`
         and use `make` instead of `mingw32-make`